 Prof. Deborah Pae

-EMU CELLO at Eastern Michigan University is guided by the philosophy that all of our students should be exposed to exceptional musical training and diverse learning opportunities to lead a successful career in the arts.
-We encourage each of our cellists to be resourceful, entrepreneurial and active ambassadors of art in their communities and we aim to make all of our musical endeavors resonate with positivity.
+EMU CELLO at Eastern Michigan University is guided by the philosophy that all of our students should be exposed to exceptional musical training and diverse learning opportunities to lead a vibrant career in the arts.
+We encourage each of our cellists to be resourceful, entrepreneurial, and active ambassadors of art in their communities and we aim to make all of our musical endeavors resonate with positivity.

 With the expertise of Professor Pae, each cellist receives one-on-one personalized instruction, which hones and strengthens each student's aural, technical, and musical abilities alongside guided career mentorship.
-Cellists also participate in cello ensemble, performances on- and off-campus, and a number of exciting activities at the University.
+Cellists also participate in a weekly studio class as an extension of the lesson, which is a nurturing avenue for reinforcing and developing practical, achievable goals both artistic and pedagogic; cello ensemble, performances on- and off-campus, and a number of exciting activities at the University.

 Graduates of the EMU CELLO studio have gone onto prestigious music programs throughout the country and received highly sought after assistantships at the Peabody Conservatory at Johns Hopkins University, Bowling Green State University, University of Missouri, and the University of Memphis and many have gone on to establish studios of their own.

 Current and past alumni have also participated in music festivals including Interlochen Arts, Detroit Civic Youth Orchestra, Brevard Music Center Summer Institute & Festival, the National Youth Orchestra of Canada, the Viola da Gamba Society of America Conclave, the Formosa Chamber Music Festival, and PhoenixPhest.